Saturday, November 18, 2017

 the screen adaptation of John Jakes' novel, "North and South".

-the series of books on the Civil War from Time-Life.
+the series about the Civil War from Time-Life Books.

 Later on as a young adult, I became an ardent fan of the